Deep Generative Models for Reject Inference in Credit Scoring: Deep Generative Models

 \subsection{Model 2: Generative and inference processes}

-Model 2 uses auxiliary variables introduced in \cite{maaloe2015improving,maaloe2016auxiliary} in the context of deep generative models.
-Models with auxiliary variables improve the variational approximation, and introduce a layer of latent variables to the model's classifier.
-Hence, we extend the generative and inference processes in Model 1 by adding a Gaussian auxiliary variable $\bm{a}$.
+Inspired by the work by \cite{maaloe2015improving,maaloe2016auxiliary}, we develop an extension of Model 1 introducing auxiliary variables.
+Auxiliary variables improve the variational approximation and introduce a layer of latent variables to the model's classifier.
+Hence, our proposed Model 2 combines a Gaussian mixture with auxiliary variables in a semi-supervised framework for the first time in the literature.